tintin305/Space-Debris-Tracker/Notes.md

 Frequency allocation by [SKA](https://www.ska.ac.za/about/astronomy-geographic-advantage-act/)

+The chosen frequency at this point is: 610 MHz.
+The frequency on either side of the band is 4 MHz.
+Wavelength: 0.4918 m
+3/4 wavelength: 0.3689 m
+1/2 wavelength: 0.2459 m
+1/4 wavelength: 0.12295 m

 # Environmental Considerations

 ## Weather Dependence

 Maximum and minimum temperatures.
 Average temperatures, temperature swings and their gradients.
 Wind.
 Fog
 Sun angles